 - Spam complaints: This is when your recipient marks your email as spam.
 It could be the recipient felt you didn’t have permission to email them, you were emailing too frequently, or were sending irrelevant content.
 As Litmus Research Director Chad White says in his book, Email Marketing Rules, “Having permission only gets you so far nowadays.
 Irrelevant and unwanted email is the new spam in the eyes of both consumers and Internet Service Providers (ISPs).”
 Keep in mind that the way your customers define spam may differ from the technical definition.

 - Feedback loops: A feedback loop allows the sender to receive a report every time a recipient clicks on the “mark as spam” or “junk” button.
 To maintain a clean email list, you can then suppress, or prevent, unwanted messages from appearing in that particular inbox.
 Subscribing to feedback loops and using this data to quickly remove folks who are no longer interested in your email helps to maintain a positive reputation.
 For more on feedback loops, check out this great guide from SparkPost.

 - TINS (This Is Not Spam): By marking something as NOT spam, your subscribers may save you from the spam filter.
-This requires them to go into their spam folder and manually whitelist your address.
+This requires them to go into their spam folder and manually allowlist your address.